thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 Configuring a route that expects query parameters works pretty similar to what we already know when doing that with the original router.
 We can define placeholders in our route definition by using the `:` symbol followed by an identifer that is used to later expose the value of that placeholder in a dedicated `$routeParams` service.

-To get a better idea, here's our update route configuration that takes an additional user id parameter:
+To get a better idea, here's our updated route configuration that takes an additional user id parameter:

 {% highlight javascript %}
 app.controller('AppController', function ($router) {